ward/run/_posts/2022-01-16-slovenia-trip.md

 {% include location.html lat=46.3682 lon=14.1086 description="The village of Bled." %}

-After that we went to the village of Bled, known for its lake with a church on the island in the middle.
+After that we went to the village of Bled, known for its lake (Lake Bled, Blejsko jezero) with a church on the island in the middle.
 I figured it would just be some sightseeing and scoping out a place for the girlfriend, who had to work the next day and needed a place with better WiFi than our Airbnb provided.
 We walked a little bit, had a drink in a café that seemed to have good WiFi for tomorrow, then continued walking some more.
 The plan was to stroll around the lake a bit.

 {% include location.html lat=46.35705 lon=14.07461 description="The top of our second climb of the day, having started in the center of Bled on the east side of the lake." %}

 The stroll turned into a "let's climb this mountain on the other side" when we passed by the west side of the lake.
-Apparently there were three view points up there.
+Apparently there were three viewpoints up there.
 When the girlfriend and her sister had made this trip about two years ago, they had only managed to do one of them, getting lost after that and not caring enough to press on.
 So up we went.

 {% include image.html domain=site.baseurl url='/assets/img/202107-slovenia/20210726_191141.webp' description='Lake Bled.
 Nice enough, but I did not care that much.
-Especially seeing it several times from just slightly different angles.' %}
+Especially seeing it several times more from just slightly different angles.' %}

 The view is nice enough, you see the lake from above, you get a good view on the church on the island in the middle.
 Postcard picture.
 The different view